yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 	sudo ./01_calculate_layers.sh
 	```

-This process will take a while (with a 4 core virtual machine it takes around 15 minutes).
+This process will take a while (with 4 CPUs it takes around 15 minutes).
 After the process finishes, the root of the Merkle tree is displayed in the output:

 ```shell
 [main] INFO org.iota.compass.LayersCalculator - Calculating 65536 addresses.